 The pink stool was a family hand-me down that I painted with DIY chalk paint.
 Plain to Preppy Stool

 The Paris and New York signs were from the mudroom in my previous house.
-I shared the tutorial in this post: Grand Central Station
+I shared the tutorial in this post: Grand Central Station-Mudroom Organizing

-On the opposite side of the room is what I call my “Creative Wall”.
-I wrote about it here: Craft Room Ideas.
+On the opposite side of the room is what I call my “Creating Wall”.
+I wrote about it here: Craft room wall organizer.
 I moved it from my previous house and re-created it.
 It is where I paint and make things that are messy and require tools.